 You need a highly skilled and humble therapist— someone who is not trying to “fix” you.
 Your therapist should celebrate your strengths, help you to advocate for yourself, and become your partner in progress.

 Let’s talk about those things together.
-I specialize in autistic adults, affirm neurodiversity, and will help you plot your path forward.
-Please read more about my work with autistic individuals and contact me soon for a free 20-minute consultation.
+We specialize in autistic adults, affirm neurodiversity, and will help you plot your path forward.
+Please read more about our work with autistic individuals and send us a message or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.